leilatdantas/42CommonCore-So_Long/README.md

 2. **Library Version:** Double-check that you are using the correct version of the libraries required for your platform.
 Sometimes, library versions can differ between systems.

-3. **Makefile Adjustments:** Our provided Makefile is designed to work across different platforms.
+3. **Makefile Adjustments:** The provided Makefile is designed to work across different platforms.
 However, if you still encounter issues, review the Makefile and make necessary adjustments to accommodate your system.

 4. **Seek Support:** If the issue persists, don't hesitate to seek help from your fellow developers or instructors.
 The 42 community is always ready to assist and provide solutions.